Level: Form III (7th–9th grades), Form IV (10th–12th grades)

 Description:

-Bluebonnet Scholars offers history on a rotating three-year cycle with studies synchronized across Forms 1 through 4 (grades K through 12th) so that all students are studying the same time period together:
+Bluebonnet Scholars offers history on a rotating three-year cycle with studies synchronized across Forms 1 through 3 (grades K through 9th/10th) so that all students are studying the same time period together.
+The Form 3 (7th through 9th grade) cycle is as follows:

 In the Geography portion of the class, students will read, narrate, and discuss portions from living geography books in a rotating three-year cycle:

-- Cycle Year 1 (2020-2021): Prisoners of Geography: Ten Maps That Explain Everything About The World (half) and living geography read-aloud books
+- Cycle Year 1 (2026–27): Prisoners of Geography: Ten Maps That Explain Everything About The World (part); Geography III (part); and living geography read-aloud books

-- Cycle Year 2 (2021-2022): Prisoners of Geography: Ten Maps That Explain Everything About The World (half) and living geography read-aloud books
+- Cycle Year 2 (2027–28): Prisoners of Geography: Ten Maps That Explain Everything About The World (part); Geography III (part); and living geography read-aloud books

 Materials: